andy-byers/CalicoDB/doc/pager.md

 [//]: # (TODO: May upgrade to the full 2Q algorithm, which uses another queue, if deemed necessary for performance.
 However, it seems to work pretty well as-is.)

 ## Dirty List
-The block pool cache can contain anywhere from 8 to 8192 entries.
+The pager cache can contain anywhere from 8 to 8192 entries.
 It can be pretty expensive to repeatedly search this many entries when looking for a frame to reuse.
 To help mitigate this cost, we keep a dirty list.
 The dirty list is a linked list containing the page IDs of dirty database pages.